claire-codes/hugo-blog/content/blog/2018-10-19-sass-or-scss.markdown

 ## CSS

 CSS stands for Cascading Style Sheets.
 Files which contain CSS styles and have the ".css" extension are called stylesheets.
-(Although you can also define styles inline or within `<style>` tags in a HTML document).
+(Although you can also define styles inline or within `<style>` tags in an HTML document).

 The [cascade](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade) describes how the styles are applied when more than one rule matches an element.
 The cascade is the fundamental idea of CSS.